SeaBebop/SeaBebop/README.md

 - 🔭 Ever since I deployed <a href="https://github.com/SeaBebop/La-Patisserie-Du-Coeur">La Patisserie Du Coeur</a> on Google Cloud and Cloudflare...

 - 🌱 I have been studying the Associate GCP Certificate Exam from day to night!
 I will pass it!
+  - ✅ I passed it!
+Currently an official GCP Associate Cloud Engineer.

 - 📫 How to reach me MarcusBenoit07@gmail.com